r-lib/httr/cran-comments.md

 The following notes were generated across my local OS X install, ubuntu running on travis-ci and win builder (devel and release):

-* checking CRAN incoming feasibility ...
-NOTE
-  Possibly mis-spelled words in DESCRIPTION:
-  API (7:63), http (8:12), pluggable (8:49)

-  These are correctly spelled.
+* checking dependencies in R code ...
+WARNING Namespace in Imports field not imported from: 'R6'

+  This is a spurious warning: R6 is a build-time dependency.

 I have also run R CMD check on downstream dependencies of httr.
 Results are available at R release: https://github.com/wch/checkresults/blob/master/httr/r-release.
 Potential problems: